ServiceStack/servicestack.net/MyApp/_posts/2024-06-12_commands-feature.md

 [![](/img/posts/commands-feature/pvq-databases.png)](/img/posts/commands-feature/pvq-databases.png)

-But each database can only be written to by a single thread at a time, which we can now easily fascilitate with **Background MQ** and **MQ Command DTOs**.
+But each database can only be written to by a single thread at a time, which we can now easily facilitate with **Background MQ** and **MQ Command DTOs**.

 ### MQ Command DTOs